 Overview of Scope

-How the Brief was Met
+How Lugo Met the Glendower Hotel's Brief

 Rather than the darker colour scheme of the previous furniture used, the client wanted something colourful that also combined well with their current wall and floor design.
 These pieces were created in sand, teal and dove grey to uphold the coastal ambience.

-Installation and Management
+Installation and Management of the Project

-From conception through to creation, the clients brief and clientele were taken into consideration.
+From conception through to creation, the client’s brief and clientele were taken into consideration.

-All the furniture that Lugo supplied for the Glendower Hotel was bespoke and crafted to suit their needs.
+All the furniture that Lugo supplied for the Glendower hotel was bespoke and crafted to suit their needs.
 From the button detailing to the faux leather that upholstered the chairs were ideally suited to the restaurants décor.

 As the client wanted to incorporate their existing design and in particular, their grey feature wall, Lugo aimed to match the wood stain on the loose furniture designs as closely as they could to create a symbiosis between the existing and new features.